FinnFlake/Life-Planner/README.md

 - Dark/Light theme toggle
 - Responsive design for all devices
 - Local storage to save your tasks
+- Drag and drop functionality to reorder tasks

 ## How to Use